oVirt/ovirt-site/source/feature/detailedfloatingdisk.html.md

     -   Edit/Delete disks.
     -   Move disks between storage domains.
 *   Tree
-    -   'Resources' link under 'Storage' node - a search of all the Floating/Shared/Direct LUN disks in the data center.
+    -   'Resources' link under 'Storage' node - a search of all the Floating/Shared/Direct LUN disks in the Data Center.

 ##### User Portal